 The secrets of the universe and its working have amazed me since childhood!
 And somehow, my gut instinct always asked me to get into meditation, though I ignored its whisper.
 However, I was forced to listen to it once I had some severe health complications.
 This finally led me to explore the hidden world of Vipassana meditation.
 And here’s my experience.

 I don’t know why I expected to see some magic once I started meditating.
 Though there were moments of peace, and calm, I was looking for something else, something more maybe!
 And that led me to explore Vipassana through a retreat.

 What is Vipassana Meditation?

-Vipassana is a Pali word which means ‘to see’.
+Vipassana is a Pali word that means ‘to see’.
 And that forms the basis of this meditation technique.

 While there are many theories about the several meditation techniques started by Buddha, there is strong evidence that Buddha mainly taught Vipassana.
-Which later got spread to Burma by king Ashoka.
+This teaching was later spread to Burma by the revered King Ashoka.

 Though this technique got lost in India, SN Goenka brought it back to India in 1976.

 Now that we have a little background of how it originated, here is more to what makes it so special.
 The intense 100-hour continuous meditation practice!

-You are not connected to the world, not speaking to anyone for those 10 days, live on minimum food, and just meditate.
+You are not connected to the world, not speaking to anyone for those 10 days, living on minimum food, and just meditating.
 That’s what makes it special.
 Is it easy?
 No, it’s not, but it’s worth the effort.

 Why do you have to stay for 10 days long?

 Vipassana is taught in a step-by-step process.
 Every day it’s a little more than the previous day.
-The course is designed in such a way that you have to spend a minimum of 10 days to learn it gradually and see the benefits afterward.
+The course is designed in such a way that you have to spend a minimum of 10 days learning it gradually and see the benefits afterward.

 During the first 3 days, they teach how to concentrate on the mind.
 Those three days of practice sharpen the mind and prepare it for what’s coming next.